joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 * Is Betty Ross here?
 (I could see the front row, and it was empty: Betty Ross wasn't present)
 * Is Happy Hogan here?
 (He had put himself in the wrong row; he is the missing person at the end of row eight)
 * T'Challa and Sharon Carter where are you?
 Are you sitting on top of each other?
-(T'Challa had counted wrong, and should have been on the other side of Scott Land
+(T'Challa had counted wrong, and should have been on the other side of Scott Lang)
 * Justin Hammer - who is sitting to your left?
 (His friend was attending the lecture with them and didn't think she should have filled out the form)

-That took about three minutes but it was clear to everybody in the room that:
+That took under two minutes minutes but it was clear to everybody in the room that:

 * Everybody's attendance was correctly recorded
 * I can detect unexpected people